ongr-io/FilterManagerBundle/Resources/doc/filter/sort.rst

 Filter used for sorting the documents.

-For example, lets say we have `item` repository which contains the following data:
+For example, let's say we have `item` repository which contains the following data:

 +---------+------------+
 | item_id | item_color |